Flights to Thailand

 There are more departure airports available if you consider a stopover: 7 airports in Bangladesh offer flights to Bangkok Airport with a single stop:

-From Nepal you can fly non-stop from 2 airports, and arrive at 2 different destinations in Thailand.
-In total there are 3 direct routes from Nepal, operated by 4 different airlines — including 2 low-cost carriers (Thai AirAsia and Thai Lion Air).
+From Sri Lanka you can fly non-stop from Colombo Airport, and arrive at 2 different destinations in Thailand.
+In total there are 2 direct routes from Sri Lanka, operated by 3 different airlines — including Thai AirAsia, which is usually the most budget-friendly.

 Flights from Israel to Thailand